How to identify potential Apple News traffic in Google Analytics

 If you create a segment in Google Analytics, you can set the first two rules in the ‘Technology’ section and the last rule in the ‘Traffic Sources’ section.
 You must select ‘Safari (in-app)’ and not ‘Safari’ (this is because links clicked on stories within Apple News are displayed using the Safari in-app browser).

-This all seems to be working for me with the important caveat that this segment could include non-Apple News traffic.
+An important caveat is that this segment might include non-Apple News traffic.
 If people use other iOS apps with in-app browsers to read your news, then this would traffic would be probably be indistinguishable from what I am calling Apple News traffic.